aidenybai/million-site/pages/functions/schedule.md

 schedule(() => {
   patch(el, vnode2);
+}, true);
-}, true); // Optionally, you can assign a scheduled task to be important, so that it is invoked immediately and called with requestAnimationFrame()
+// Optionally, you can assign a scheduled task to be important
+// so that it is invoked immediately and called with requestAnimationFrame()
 ```